-- 1) Work through the math problem with students. - a. \$64 divided by \$5 = 12.8 which means it will take 13 weeks to earn enough money to buy the game. - 2) Ask students to share items that they have earned the money to buy or used money from birthdays or other holidays to purchase. - 3) Ask students if they know how much the items that they would like to buy actually cost.
+- 1) Work through the math problem with students. - a. \$64 divided by \$5 = 12.8 which means it will take 13 weeks to earn enough money to buy the game. - 2) Ask students to share items that they have purchase with money they have earned or received from birthdays or other holidays. - 3) Ask students if they know how much the items that they would like to buy actually cost.
 Many students don't have a sense of how much things cost.

-Objective: Giving is one of the important r things that people do with money.
-This activity will help each student think about places that could benefit from their donation and help them understand what a donation is.
+Objective: Help students learn about giving and encourage them to think about places that could benefit from their donation.
+Help them understand what a donation is.